The Mummy (franchise): Video games

 Two video game adaptations of The Mummy (1999) were developed by Rebellion Developments and published by Konami in 2000: an action adventure game for the PlayStation and PC as well as a Game Boy Color puzzle game.
 Dreamcast version was announced but later cancelled in the late 2000.
 The Mummy Returns was released in late 2001 for the PlayStation 2 and developed by Blitz Games and the Game Boy Color version was developed by GameBrains; both versions were published by Universal Interactive.
-The Mummy: Tomb of the Dragon Emperor was released in 2008, developed by Eurocom for the PlayStation 2 and the Wii, the Nintendo DS released was developed by A2M, all versions were published by Sierra Entertainment.
+The Mummy: Tomb of the Dragon Emperor was released in 2008, developed by Eurocom for the PlayStation 2 and the Wii, while the Nintendo DS version was developed by A2M; all versions were published by Sierra Entertainment.
 In March 2012, a massive multiplayer online game known as The Mummy Online was released.
-In 2017 was released The Mummy Demastered based on the film of the same year.
+The Mummy Demastered, based on the film of The Mummy from 2017 was released in the same year.

+The Mummy and characters from the franchise were featured in the video game, Funko Fusion, which was released in 2024.

 Comic books

 In May 2001, Chaos!
 Comics released the first of a three-issue series inspired by the film, titled The Mummy: Valley of the Gods.
 The plot was supposed to take place between the first film and The Mummy Returns.
 Rick and Evelyn are on their honeymoon in Egypt and end up embarking on yet another adventure where they must unravel the mysteries of the Orb of Destiny and discover the location of the Valley of the Gods hidden beneath the sands.
-However, the second and third issues were never published.
+The second and third issues, however, were never published.
 This was most likely due to Chaos later filing bankruptcy in 2002 and selling the rights to all their titles at that time.
 Years later in 2008, another Mummy comic series was released by IDW Publishing, spanning four issues.
 This series was titled The Mummy: The Rise and Fall of Xango's Ax.
 Unlike the preceding comic series, all of the planned issues were published.